A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ## TO DO
   - 2E Treasure by level allocation - replace old treasure with new level guidelines
-  - Create monster builder versions of Gogmurt and Animal companion

 ## General GM information